tliron/prudence/FAQ.md

 with server-side and client-side caching.
 The threading model was highly concurrent, which was against the trend of Node.js-style single-threadedness.
 Prudence 1 was written in Java, fueled by [Restlet](https://github.com/restlet/restlet-framework-java) and [Hazelcast](https://github.com/hazelcast/hazelcast).
-It was LGPL-licensed and used svn as its VCS (eventually migrating to git).
-Do you remember
+It was LGPL-licensed and used Subversion as its VCS (eventually migrating to git).
+Do you remember [Google Code](https://code.google.com/archive/p/savory-prudence/)?
-[Google Code](https://code.google.com/archive/p/savory-prudence/)?
 It was pretty cool.

 The JVM is both complex and complicated, thus much of the work focused not on web technologies